The Irish Film Festival Los Angeles 2025

 This year's program highlights the creativity and diversity of Irish filmmaking, featuring eight feature films, including critically acclaimed works and bold new projects from rising filmmakers.
 The lineup shines a spotlight on a range of voices within the industry, including three female directors, award-winning documentaries, gripping dramas, auteur-driven films, and two Irish-language features.

-The festival opens with a special screening of the newly released "Four Mothers", with Director Darren Thornton in attendance.
-Later that evening, the Oscar-shortlisted film "Room Taken" screens as part of the "New Voices" program, followed by a Q&A with Director TJ O’Grady.
-Closing out the night is "King Frankie", with Writer/Director Dermot Malone and Producer Matt D’Arcy joining for an in-depth discussion about their film.
+The festival opened with a special screening of the newly released "Four Mothers", with Director Darren Thornton in attendance.
+Later that evening, the Oscar-shortlisted film "Room Taken" screened as part of the "New Voices" program, followed by a Q&A with Director TJ O’Grady.
+Closing out the night was "King Frankie", with Writer/Director Dermot Malone and Producer Matt D’Arcy joining for an in-depth discussion about their film.
 Other standout selections from the festival lineup include "Kathleen is Here," "Fidil Ghorm," "Amongst the Wolves," and "David Keenan – Words on Canvas."

-Throughout the weekend, the festival will feature engaging Q&A sessions with attending filmmakers.
-Audiences will have the chance to hear from Smothered’s Patrick O'Mahony and composer James Ó Ceallaigh following "The Auteurs", as well as Director/Co-Writer Marc Cleary and Actor Austin Spacy of Fuel after "The Futures" screening.
+We were delighted to welcome visiting Irish Minister for Transport and Minister for Climate, Environment and Energy Darragh O’Brien, Consul General of Ireland in Los Angeles Marcella Smyth and Head of Cultural Affairs Síobhra Quinlan visiting the festival on Sunday March 15th.
+Throughout the weekend, the festival featured engaging Q&A sessions with attending filmmakers.
+Audiences had the chance to hear from Smothered’s Patrick O'Mahony and composer James Ó Ceallaigh following "The Auteurs", as well as Director/Co-Writer Marc Cleary and Actor Austin Spacy of Fuel after "The Futures" screening.

-Documentary lovers can look forward to "EAT / SLEEP / CHEER / REPEAT," which will include a discussion with Director Tanya Doyle and Producer Daniel Hegarty.
-The festival’s closing program of short films, "The Contemporaries," will feature a Q&A with Writer of Yellow Belt; Alan O’Gorman, alongside Director Joey Falsetta of Eamon and its cast members Liam Fountain, Josh Harp, Rachel Rath, and Mollie Gunn.
+Documentary lovers saw "EAT / SLEEP / CHEER / REPEAT," which included a discussion with Director Tanya Doyle and Producer Daniel Hegarty.
+The festival’s closing program of short films, "The Contemporaries," featured a Q&A with Writer of Yellow Belt; Alan O’Gorman, alongside Director Joey Falsetta of Eamon and its cast members Liam Fountain, Josh Harp, Rachel Rath, and Mollie Gunn.

-The festival concludes with Aoife Kelleher’s award-winning documentary "Mrs. Robinson," a compelling exploration of the life and legacy of Ireland’s first female president, Mary Robinson.
-This final screening will be followed by a post-festival celebration, offering audiences a chance to reflect on the weekend’s films and connect with fellow festival goers.
+The festival concluded with Aoife Kelleher’s award-winning documentary "Mrs. Robinson," a compelling exploration of the life and legacy of Ireland’s first female president, Mary Robinson.
+This final screening was followed by a post-festival celebration, offering audiences a chance to reflect on the weekend’s films and connect with fellow festival goers.

 Festival Director Matthew Nevin shares his excitement about this year’s program, stating: "From powerful dramas to exciting new films and captivating short films, the Irish Film Festival Los Angeles celebrates the creativity, passion, and storytelling excellence of Ireland's filmmakers.
 As Irish cinema continues to gain international recognition, we are proud to showcase these voices, bringing new stories and visionary artists to audiences in Los Angeles.
 Join us for a fun few days celebrating the best of Irish film!"